 Many types of particles produce effects at different stages of their lifetimes that can also be implemented using Particle Systems.
-For example, a bullet might be accompanied by a puff of smoke powder as it leaves the gun barrel, and a fireball might explode on impact.
+For example, a bullet might be accompanied by a puff of powder smoke as it leaves the gun barrel, and a fireball might explode on impact.
 You can use sub-emitters to create effects like these.

 Sub-emitters are ordinary Particle System objects created in the Scene or from Prefabs.
 This means that sub-emitters can have sub-emitters of their own (this type of arrangement can be useful for complex effects like fireworks).
-However, it is very easy to generate an enormous number of particles using sub-emitters, which can be resource intensive.
+However, it is very easy to generate an enormous number of particles using sub-emitters, which can be resource-intensive.

 There are three conditions that you can use to trigger a sub-emitter: